 Synthesizing data on nutrient flux/internal recycling of legacy nutrient loads held within the IRL sediments and exchanged with the water column.

-Completing development, calibration, and validation of a water quality model that can be used to design, site and prioritize projects that reduce loads of nutrients (e.g., Hydrologic Simulation Program FORTRAN [HSPF] or Spatial Watershed Iterative Loading model [SWIL model] coupled with Environmental Fluid Dynamics Code [EFDC] or another model that generates predictions of biological effects).
+Completing development, calibration, and validation of a water quality model that can be used to design, site and prioritize projects that reduce loads of nutrients (e.g., Hydrologic Simulation Program FORTRAN [HSPF] or Spatial Watershed Iterative Loading Model [SWIL Model] coupled with Environmental Fluid Dynamics Code [EFDC] or another model that generates predictions of biological effects).

 The stakeholders will continue to work with DEP and IRL NEP to identify other research needs, prioritize the efforts, and develop scopes of work to address research priorities as appropriate.
 This information may be organized in a more detailed research plan that could be used to guide future efforts, as funding becomes available.
 These research projects are not BMAP requirements but would provide valuable information for future assessments of the health of the BRL.